 If the market is commanding a rental rate of $1,500/mth, and your all-in costs are $1,750/mth it’s not the best strategy to start it at $1,750/mth because that’s your all-in costs.
 It’s better to have a quality tenant paying the majority of your expenses then covering the entire monthly expenses waiting 3 months for a needy tenant in a bind to rent it at $1,750/mth.

-A great bit from Brad Larsen of RentWerx outlines below the following when considering what your vacancy time is costing you.
-Look at it this way, your property has a $1,500 estimated rental rate and a $1,250 per month PITI (Principal / Interest / Taxes / Insurance) mortgage, plus utility expenses.
+When considering what your vacancy time is costing you – look at it this way, your property has a $1,500 estimated rental rate and a $1,250 per month PITI (Principal / Interest / Taxes / Insurance) mortgage, plus utility expenses.
 A vacancy can cost in terms of days on market:

 15 Days = $750 in Lost Rent + $625 Mortgage + $100 in Utilities =$1,475